Phase 2RAG and Tool Calling·12 min read

 Phase 2 of 8

 You've parsed your documents into text.
-But embedding entire documents isn't effective - they're too long and contain mixed topics.
+But embedding entire documents (turning the whole text into one list-of-numbers vector, as in Day 19) isn't effective — one vector can't represent a 10,000-word doc that spans many topics.
 The solution?
 Chunking - splitting text into smaller, meaningful pieces.

 Coming from Software Engineering?
 Text chunking is like pagination or sharding — you're breaking large data into smaller, manageable pieces.
 If you've implemented paginated APIs or database sharding strategies, the tradeoffs are similar: chunk too small and you lose context, chunk too large and you waste resources.